 If you believe you’ve found a security issue in our product or service, we encourage you to notify us.
 We welcome working with you to resolve the issue promptly.
 To proceed, you will need to navigate to this special link to sign up for a free trial.
 This will help us identify that the trial is created to search for security issues in our product.

-Our Responsible Disclosure program is managed by Bugcrowd as a points-only program (monetary rewards are no longer paid).
+Our Responsible Disclosure programme is managed by Bugcrowd as a points-only programme (monetary rewards are no longer paid).

 Are you a Buildxact user?
 Have you found a bug?